vmware-tanzu-labs/tanzu-validated-solutions/src/deployment-guides/tko-package-install.md

   enabled: false
 ```

-For a full of user-configurable values, please see official [documentation](https://docs.vmware.com/en/VMware-Tanzu-Kubernetes-Grid/1.5/vmware-tanzu-kubernetes-grid-15/GUID-packages-harbor-registry.html#harbordatavalues-file-for-vsphere-7-11)
+For a full list of user-configurable values, see the official [Harbor documentation](https://docs.vmware.com/en/VMware-Tanzu-Kubernetes-Grid/1.5/vmware-tanzu-kubernetes-grid-15/GUID-packages-harbor-registry.html#harbordatavalues-file-for-vsphere-7-11)

 An example screenshot is shown below for customized harbor installation.